 - Children, grandchildren, stepchildren, foster children, or adopted children

 - Anyone related to you by blood or marriage

 - Anyone with whom you share a child, even if you were never married to that person

 - Anyone you live with or with whom you used to live

 - Someone you're dating or used to date

 While a VPO doesn't provide physical protection for victims of domestic violence, it does offer legal recourse in the event that an abuser violates such an order.

-Criminal Defense for Domestic Violence Accusations and Charges
+Skilled Criminal Defense for Domestic Violence Accusations in Tulsa

 If someone is seeking a protective order against you, or you've been accused of or charged with a domestic violence-related crime, the magnitude of what you're facing simply can't be overstated.
 Don't make the mistake of thinking this will all just go away if you talk to the victim and try to smooth things over.
 You need the representation of a highly-skilled criminal defense attorney.